Dalmatian city-states: History

-In these centuries, the Dalmatian language started to disappear, assimilated by the Venetian dialect.
-Dalmatian was spoken on the Dalmatian coast from Fiume (now Rijeka) as far south as Cottorum (Kotor) in Montenegro.
+In these centuries, the Dalmatian language started to disappear, assimilated by the Venetian language.
+Dalmatian was spoken on the Dalmatian coast from Flumen (now Rijeka) as far south as Cottorum (Kotor) in Montenegro.
 Speakers lived mainly in the coastal towns of Jadera (Zadar), Tragurium (Trogir), Spalatum (Split), Ragusium (Dubrovnik), and also on the islands of Curicta (Krk), Crepsa (Cres), and Arba (Rab).
 Almost every city developed its own dialect, but the most important dialects now known were Vegliot, a northern dialect spoken on the island of Curicta, and Ragusan, a southern dialect spoken in and around Ragusa (Dubrovnik).

 The cities of Jadera, Spalatum, Tragurium, and Ragusium and the surrounding territories each changed hands several times between Venice, Hungary, and Byzantium during the 12th century.
 In 1202, the armies of the Fourth Crusade rendered assistance to Venice by occupying Jadera, which started to be officially called Zara.
 In 1204, the same army conquered Byzantium and finally eliminated the Eastern Empire from the list of contenders on the Dalmatian territory.

 The late 13th century was marked by a decline in external hostilities.
 The Dalmatian cities started accepting complete foreign sovereignty, mainly that of the Republic of Venice.
 The only exception was Ragusium, which remained independent creating the Republic of Ragusa, which later ended in 1808 after the Napoleon conquest.

 From 1420 started the Venetian domination of the other seven of the original Dalmatian city-states, which were fully integrated with the Venetian (and Italian) society of the Italian Renaissance.
 Zara become the capital of Venetian Dalmatia—as part of the Stato da Mar—until the end of the Republic of Venice (1797).
 In the next centuries, the city was the main center of the Dalmatian Italians.

 The last speaker of any Dalmatian dialect of the Dalmatian city-states was Tuone Udaina (Antonio Udina), who was accidentally killed in an explosion on June 10, 1898, on the island of Veglia (now Krk).
 With him disappeared the last vestige of the Dalmatian Neo-Latin cities.
 His language was studied by the scholar Matteo Bartoli, himself a native of nearby Istria, who visited Udaina in 1897 and wrote down approximately 2,800 words, stories, and accounts of his life.
 These were published in a book which has since provided much information on the vocabulary, phonology, and grammar of the language.
 Bartoli wrote in Italian and published a translation in German (Das Dalmatische) in 1906; this book is considered the first on ethnic minority disappearance in world literature.